W. K. Kellogg Airport: History

 In September 1924, the Battle Creek Chamber of Commerce signed a five-year lease of a farm, with the option to purchase, for an aviation field.

 The airport opened in 1925 and was owned by W.K.
 Kellogg, who donated $60,000 to purchase the land option and pay for airport improvements and equipment over the first few years.

 The airport received its first air mail flight in the summer of 1928 and its first regular passenger service in 1929.
 The first air traffic control tower was installed at the airport in 1935, becoming the first of its kind in Michigan outside of Detroit.

 During the Second World War, the airfield was used by the United States Army Air Forces.
 In August 1943 the 394th Bombardment Group arrived here for training before dispatch overseas to the United Kingdom in 1944.
 In 1947, the airport was designated as the base for the 172nd Fighter Squadron for the Michigan Air National Guard.

 In May 2010, construction began on a new $7.2 million, 4100 ft long by 75 ft wide runway parallel to existing runway 05/23.
 The new runway designated 05R-23L opened July 7, 2011.

 In 2019, the WACO Aircraft Co announced an $18 million expansion at the airport set for completion in the spring of 2020.
 The company built a new facility to include a reception area for transiting pilots, larger space for mechanics, and a restaurant opened to the public.
 The company also dedicated space for an aerospace engineering department.

 That same year, Western Michigan University's College of Aviation announced plans for a new instructional facility at the airport to include classroom space, a computer room, composites/paint laboratory upgrades, a new flight simulation center, a research center, briefing rooms, office space, a café, and more.

+In December 2019 the airport was renamed by the Battle Creek City Commission as the Battle Creek Executive Airport at Kellogg Field.

 In March 2022, Battle Creek leaders expressed desire to build a drone park at the airport for future commercial drone use.
 The airport received a $150,000 grant from the Michigan Economic Development Corporation in 2019 to conduct a feasibility study for development of an unmanned aircraft systems business section west of the airport.
 Military drones already operate at the airport: the Michigan Air National Guard operates the MQ-9 Reaper.